liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 If you want to use your application server's connection pool, you will have to create one in your application server that points to your database.
 The connection pool should be called `jdbc/LiferayPool`.
-Your database must use the UTF-8 character set since Liferay is an internationalized application.
-It needs the UTF-8 character set to display text in many different languages.
-Check the documentation for your database to see how to do this.
-To direct Liferay to use your `jdbc/LiferayPool` connection pool, add the following directive to your `portal-ext.properties` file:
+In the application server sections above, there are instructions for how to do this on each application server that Liferay supports.
+To tell Liferay to use your `jdbc/LiferayPool` connection pool, add the following directive to your `portal-ext.properties`
+file:

 	jdbc.default.jndi.name=jdbc/LiferayPool